Sour mix

-Sour mix (also known as sweet and sour mix) is a mixer that is usually yellow-green in color, and is used in many cocktails.
-It is made from approximately equal parts lemon and/or lime juice and simple syrup and shaken vigorously with ice.
-This produces a pearly-white liquid with a pronounced flavor.

-Optionally, egg whites may be added to make the liquid slightly foamy.
+Sour mix (also known as sweet-and-sour mix) is a non-alcoholic drink mixer used to provide a set mix of acidic and sweet components to cocktails.
+While a traditional recipe consists of lemon and/or lime juice mixed with equal parts simple syrup, prepackaged commercial varieties can vary and often contain artificial flavors, colors, and/or preservatives.
+The primary purpose of sour mix is to simplify beverage making by replacing two separate ingredients (a sweetener and a sour citrus juice) with a single, pre-blended ingredient.

-Sour mix can be mixed with liquor(s) to make a sour drink; most common are vodka sour (vodka) and whiskey sour (whiskey).
+Sour mix can be mixed with liquor(s) to make a sour drink; the most common are vodka sour (vodka) and whiskey sour (whiskey).
 It may also be served neat or with juice, club soda, etc., as a soft drink.

 Pre-mixed versions are available and are used in many bars.
-These typically consist of a powder which must be rehydrated by adding water prior to use.
+These typically consist of a powder that must be rehydrated by adding water prior to use.